reselbob/WorkingWithTheActorModel/BarrysPeanutsTemporalJava/readme.md

-# Implementing the flattened style of the Actor Model under Temporal
+# Implementing the Actor Model under Temporal

 This project demonstrates executing a Temporal Workflow behavior using signals only.
 Taking a "signal only" approach supports the principle of the Actor Model that states that communication between actors is facilitated via